acacode/swagger-typescript-api/README.md

-  --route-types                 generate type definitions for API routes (default: false) --no-client                   do not generate an API class --js                          generate js api module with declaration file (default: false) --module-name-index <number>  determines which path index should be used for routes separation (default: 0)
+  --route-types                 generate type definitions for API routes (default: false) --no-client                   do not generate an API class --js                          generate js api module with declaration file (default: false) --extract-request-params      extract request params to data contract (default: false)
-                                (example: GET:/fruites/getFruit -> index:0 -> moduleName -> fruites)
-  --modular                     generate separated files for http client, data contracts, and routes (default: false)
+                                Also combine path params and query params into one object --module-name-index <number>  determines which path index should be used for routes separation (default: 0) (example: GET:/fruites/getFruit -> index:0 -> moduleName -> fruites) --modular                     generate separated files for http client, data contracts, and routes (default: false)